Selected writings by David Fiderer

 Of course, the extent to which a corporate culture improperly stresses stable earnings growth is very much in the eye of the beholder.
 But it was clear that Howard and Spenser kept everyone informed about the most important accounting issue, pertaining to the new FAS 133, which dealt with hedge accounting.
 It’s virtually impossible to make a case for fraudulent intent if your outside auditor and regulator, who are fully aware of what you’re doing, voice their assent to your accounting practices:

+It appears that senior accountants in the Controller’s Office were of the view that any deviations from a “strict application” of FAS 133 were immaterial.
+However, management did not conduct a systematic or comprehensive test to support that proposition, and the tests that it did conduct provided inadequate support for that view.
 The record also shows that management took steps throughout the FAS 133 implementation process to keep the Company’s outside auditor informed of its decisions.
 Management engaged the auditor to review the Company’s new hedge accounting policies (the “Derivatives Accounting Guidelines”) prior to the effective date of FAS 133, to ensure that the principal features of the Company’s implementation program complied with GAAP.
 The audit workpapers reveal that the auditor knew of, and accepted, Fannie Mae’s major accounting policies concerning FAS 133 on the grounds that any deviations from GAAP reflected in Fannie Mae’s policies were immaterial.

 In April 2000, moreover, the auditor described to the Board’s Audit Committee its planned involvement in the FAS 133 implementation effort and prior to Special Examination, the auditor did not raise any concerns to the Audit Committee or the full Board regarding the Company’s approach to hedge accounting.
 In addition, the Company’s Derivatives Accounting Guidelines were available to, and were reviewed by, OFHEO examination staff.

 As late as June 2002, when OFHEO issued its report on Fannie Mae’s operations in 2001, OFHEO reported that the Company’s implementation of FAS 133 had a sound basis.
 Howard set the tone for the FAS 133 implementation effort and, from the outset and throughout the process, he focused the implementation team’s efforts on avoiding the volatility associated with FAS 133 while not changing the Company’s business to any significant degree.
-However, we did not find any evidence that Howard directed anyone to violate GAAP.
+However, we did not find any evidence that Howard directed anyone to violate GAAP. … Finally, the Board received assurances from management on several occasions (as well as from the Company’s auditor and OFHEO) that the Company’s implementation of FAS 133 was appropriate.

 2) OFHEO Report: OFHEO’s 348-page report is a piece of work, on may levels.
 What stands out is that OFHEO made its own interpretation of GAAP, without relying on any outside accounting experts.
 It found that there were many egregious violations of GAAP, which threatened the “safety and soundness” of Fannie.
 It found that KPMG’s auditing work was a travesty, and faulted management and the Board for for failing to properly oversee KPMG.
 It’s kind of a weird accusation to make, since the outside auditor is supposed to be independent, and, in the real world, efforts to “oversee” an outside auditor’s accounting opinions would be deemed to be attempts at undue influence.
 The OFHEO says: